 Can I pay my bill online?

 WMCC provides a long list of benefits to the area.
 First, it brings the most advanced treatment to the area and places it under one roof.
-Second, since WMCC is a cooperative program between Borgess and Bronson, it enables both facilities to avoid duplication and apply much needed funds to other areas of health care.
+Second, since WMCC is a cooperative program between Ascension Borgess and Bronson, it enables both facilities to avoid duplication and apply much needed funds to other areas of health care.

-The Center combines almost every necessary service involved with the treatment of cancer & blood diseases.
+The center combines almost every necessary service involved with the treatment of cancer & blood diseases.
 Medical, radiation, gynecologic and surgical oncology departments provide treatment.
 Patients and their families also have access to WMCC’s pharmacists, social workers, and registered dietitians.
 In addition, we can help coordinate financial counseling, home care and family housing for out-of-town patients.

 West Michigan Cancer Center & Institute for Blood Disorders is one of the few facilities in the area to offer both radiation therapy and chemotherapy on-site.
 Not only can patients receive both treatments at the same location, our staff can coordinate sessions for convenience and effectiveness.